 \section{Conclusion}

-Our study has been motivated by the recent growing interest in in-memory computing (IMC) binary optimization solvers.
+Our study has been motivated by the recent growing interest in IMC binary optimization solvers.
 The principal idea of the study has been to propose an algorithmic framework to parallelize almost any IMC solver for better performance while controlling the overhead involved in the hardware implementation.
-We were inspired by the parallel tempering (PT) method and proposed the ``PT-inspired cooperative'' (PTIC) framework, which essentially launches multiple replicas of an IMC solver with different noise configurations.
-Following a scheme similar to PT, replicas are executed in a cooperative way.
+We were inspired by the PT method and proposed the ``PT-inspired cooperative'' framework, which essentially launches multiple replicas of an IMC solver with different noise configurations.
+Following a scheme similar to that of PT, replicas are executed in a cooperative way.
 We applied the framework to the IMC solver proposed in Ref.~\cite{pedretti2023zeroth} to solve the SAT problems that the IMC solver struggles to handle.

-By carrying out computational experiments, we have shown that the resultant PTIC-WalkSAT algorithm outperforms two baselines: the WalkSAT heuristic (a proxy for the IMC solver from Ref.~\cite{pedretti2023zeroth}) and the native parallelization of the WalkSAT heuristic, or ``PA-WalkSAT''.
+By conducting computational experiments, we have shown that the resultant PTIC-WalkSAT algorithm outperforms two baselines: the WalkSAT heuristic (a proxy for the IMC solver from Ref.~\cite{pedretti2023zeroth}) and the native parallelization of the WalkSAT heuristic, or ``PA-WalkSAT''.
 This shows the effectiveness of the PTIC framework, which we believe can be extended to other IMC solvers to achieve better performance.